The RTX 2080 is the new king of laptop GPUs and, in this guide, we’ve taken a look at nine of the best RTX 2080 laptops for 2020.

 Of course, if the GE63 were to go on sale and drop further in price, or the HP Omen were to jump up in price, the GE63 may be worth considering.
 So, before you write-off the GE63 completely, make sure you check its current price.

 Another high-end RTX 2080 laptop option is Acer’s Predator Triton 900.
 The Triton 900 comes with an Intel Core i7-9750H processor, a 17.3-inch 1080P G-Sync display with a 144Hz refresh rate, 32GB of RAM, and a 1TB NVME SSD.

 Unlike a lot of the other RTX 2080 laptops out there, the Triton 900 does come with a 144Hz G-Sync display.
 The problem, though, is that for about ~$400 less, you can get the G703GX, which also has a G-Sync display and it comes with a better processor and more storage.
 Or, for ~$200 less, you can get the GT76 Titan, which has a better processor, more storage, more memory, and a higher refresh rate (but, it doesn’t have G-Sync.)

 So, in the end, unless the Triton 900 comes down significantly in price, there are better options out there that either offer similar or better specs.

 Which RTX 2080 Laptop is Best for You?

-Whether you’re looking for the best deal, the most storage, an option that comes with NVIDIA’s G-Sync technology, a 4K option, or the lightest option possible, one of the seven RTX 2080 laptops listed above should work for your needs.
+Whether you’re looking for the best deal, the most storage, an option that comes with NVIDIA’s G-Sync technology, a 4K option, or the lightest option possible, one of the nine RTX 2080 laptops listed above should work for your needs.
 Ultimately, with an RTX 2080 laptop, all of these laptops should be able to provide a high-end gaming experience.